JunSayke/JunSayke/README.md

 ### Hi there 👋

+Make it work then optimize.
+Start from small then improve.

 <!--
 **JunSayke/JunSayke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.